linearza/ember-property-to-computed-codemod/README.md

-# ember-property-to-computed-codemod
+# ember-v2-codemods

-A collection of codemods for ember-property-to-computed-codemod.
+A collection of codemods for ember-v2-codemods.

 ## Usage

 To run a specific codemod from this project, you would run the following:

 ```
-npx ember-property-to-computed-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+npx ember-v2-codemods <TRANSFORM NAME> path/of/files/ or/some**/*glob.js

 # or

-yarn global add ember-property-to-computed-codemod
+yarn global add ember-v2-codemods
-ember-property-to-computed-codemod <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
+ember-v2-codemods <TRANSFORM NAME> path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage